The Life of a Wine Explorer

 While settling in her new job and life in Bologna, Sheila was fortunate to have made friends quickly, most of whom were Italian.
 That would seem obvious, but, often, when a native English speaker moves to a city in a foreign country they gravitate towards expat, native English speaking groups of friends.
 With Bologna being a secondary city in Italy with, at least at that time, very few foreign tourists, 90% of her friends were native Italians.

 While getting to know her Italian friends, she was like a sponge, picking up on all sorts of tips, tricks and traditions, many of which involved wine, food and cooking.
-She also traveled to different parts of Italy, often as a guest of her Italian friends visiting their families around Italy.
+She also traveled to different parts of Italy, often as a guest of her Italian friends visiting their families around Italy and started to partake in Italian traditions like the aperitivo.
 Her fascination with the people, sights, architecture, history and varied culture of Italy grew and grew.

 Slowly Sheila starting to pick up on “real Italian” cooking habits, like: